BasedAgents/smart-contracts/docs/Contributing.md

-# Contributing to BasedAgents
+# Contributing to Based Agents

 ## Overview
-The BasedAgents protocol welcomes contributions from the community.
+The Based Agents protocol welcomes contributions from the community.
 All approved contributions are rewarded with BAG tokens from the DAO treasury.
 This document outlines the contribution process and guidelines.

 ## Types of Contributions